 The fundamental rules of every negotiation are the same.
 The challenge is being able to ensure that the negotiations result in value for each party so that an agreement can be made.
 Below are three tips shared by the team from DC to help prepare you and your staff for a successful negotiation:

 Pick a great team – A successful negotiations team requires a mix of skills and defined roles.
 These roles include:

 Lead negotiator – to conduct primary discussions;

-Internal information specialist – someone who has thorough understanding of user requirements, technical needs, prices, usage volumes, etc.;
+Internal information specialist – someone who has a thorough understanding of user requirements, technical needs, prices, usage volumes, etc.;

-External information specialist – one who understands the supplier situation, supplier competition and market factors;
+External information specialist – one who understands the supplier situation, supplier competition, and market factors;

 Strategist – one who understands strategy and provides support in conducting negotiating tactics

-Facilitator/Recorder – someone who provides detailed documentation of all discussions, agreements and unresolved issues
+Facilitator/Recorder – someone who provides detailed documentation of all discussions, agreements, and unresolved issues

 In addition to roles and responsibilities, the speakers also suggested preparing a carefully scripted response list to anticipated supplier questions so that the entire team is on board and consistent with their responses.
 Think carefully about which questions are appropriate to answer and to maintain a level playing field of information.